 If you’ve selected a bank transfer as your payment method, jovoto will inform you via email as soon as the money transfer is completed.
 Once the amount has been transferred, it could still take another 2-3 days before the money is in your account.

 If you’ve selected PayPal as a payment method, you will be informed by PayPal as soon as the money has been transferred.
-Please note, you’ll have to accept the payment from PayPal in order to complete the transaction.
-Thus, it is essential that you’ve inputted the correct PayPal account.
+Please note, you’ll have to accept the payment from PayPal to complete the transaction.
+Thus, you must have inputted the correct PayPal account.
 If you do not, the award money will get “stuck” in PayPal and not transferred.

 In both cases, please don’t forget to check your spam folders.

-If you are not a German citizen, you do not need a tax number. (though you’ll might need it for your own bookkeeping).
+If you are not a German citizen, you do not need a tax number. (though you’ll need it for your bookkeeping).